 You can find the constitution translated into several languages on the wall in Paupio street.
 Once you cross the bridge you will see parliament of Užupis (it is a bar and parliament) where you can get your passport stamped.
 Actually, freedom from the city of Vilnius is more artistic and a joke than a real breakaway, although it’s a place worth seeing.

 I am not a huge fan of churches, in Lithuania, you can see hundreds of them, you can even make tours of churches.
 Although one church in Vilnius is really unique – Anne’s church.
 There is a famous legend that Napoleon Bonaparte was so fascinated by the beauty of this church that he wanted to take it to Paris in the palm of his hand.
 Why it is so interesting?
 The exterior and interior are dominated by the Gothic style, with some Baroque elements.

 A wonderful park in the middle of the city is a great place for a picnic, a cup of coffee or to rest after sightseeing.

 Plan a trip to Vilnius, Lithuania

 Wondering what to pack?
 Check out my Packing list

-Accommodation: find the best deals of hotels and hostels in Vilnius
+Accommodation: find the best deals for hotels and hostels in Vilnius

-Tap water: you can drink a tap water in Lithuania so don’t forget your water bottle.
+Tap water: you can drink tap water in Lithuania so don’t forget your water bottle.